 Chicago that he agreed with Our Lady of Mount Carmel's concerns

-front of the Roman Catholic church's doors.
-The church has asked the
+about the parade route.
+The church has asked the city to force

 “I go with the pastor,” George

 said.
 “He's telling us that he won't be able to have services on